knosuhor/mAuthor-elementor-widget/README.md

 # Elementor mAuthor Embed
-The mAuthor Embed widget lets you easily embed lessons created in mAuthor on your wordpress page. 👨‍🎓
+The mAuthor Embed widget for Elementor lets you easily embed lessons created in mAuthor on your wordpress page. 👨‍🎓

 <sub>Based on https://www.npmjs.com/package/scalable</sub>